jayrambhia/jayrambhia.github.com/_posts/2014-05-02-android-camerapreview-threads.markdown

 title: Android CameraPreview with PreviewCallback and Processing Frames using Threads
 ---

-Recentl, I have started working with Android extensively.
-It's been not easy.
-I had to figure out a lot of stuff simultaneously.
+Recently, I have started working with Android extensively.
+It hasn't been easy.
+I had to figure out a lot of stuff and that too simultaneously.
 How UI works, how threads run, how to process frames, etc. In [my previous post](/blog/android-camerapreview-opencv), I have shown how to process each frame **onPreviewFrame** callback.
 In this post, I am going to write about using asynchronous threads to do image processing so that workload of ui thread reduces.

 ## AsyncTask